Washington, Tyne and Wear: Other

-The North East of England Japanese Saturday School (北東イングランド補習授業校 Hokutō Ingurando Hoshū Jugyō Kō), a Japanese weekend supplementary school, holds its classes in the Oxclose Community School in Oxclose.
+The North East of England Japanese Saturday School (北東イングランド補習授業校 Hokutō Ingurando Hoshū Jugyō Kō), a Japanese weekend supplementary school, held its classes in the Oxclose Community School in Oxclose.

 Sport

 Washington F.C. is a club based in the Northern League Division Two which is the tenth level of the English game.

 In 2005, Washington R.F.C was established.
 The club currently plays in Durham and Northumberland Division 3.

 Politics

-Washington is part of the Washington and Sunderland West parliamentary constituency and is represented in the House of Commons by Sharon Hodgson of the Labour Party.
+Washington is part of the Washington and Gateshead South parliamentary constituency and is represented in the House of Commons by Sharon Hodgson of the Labour Party.

 Transport

 There is a major bus station situated at The Galleries, and another at Concord in the north of Washington.
 The primary provider of transport (buses) in the area is Go North East, with local services as well as connections to Newcastle upon Tyne, Sunderland, and many other towns and cities in the region.

 Major roads run through Washington: the A182, the A1231 (Sunderland Highway) and the A195 all connect to the A1(M) motorway (which acts as the western boundary of Washington proper) or its feeder, the A194.
 Washington Services is situated between Junctions 64 and 65 of the A1(M), and incorporates a Travelodge.

-The town's railway station closed to passengers in the 1960s due to the Beeching Cuts and to freight in 1991.
+The town's railway station closed to passengers in the 1960s due to the Beeching cuts and to freight in 1991.
 The now overgrown site is on the disused Leamside Line which connected Durham and Sunderland via the town to Newcastle.
 The line was lifted and mothballed by Network Rail and partly is in use as an unmarked footpath.
 In June 2009, the Association of Train Operating Companies called for a scheme funding the reopening of 33 stations (including the town's station) on 14 lines closed by the Beeching Axe and seven new-build parkway stations.
 The first stage of a business case was published in 2022, this involved extending the Tyne and Wear Metro to Washington if Government funding was secured.